How To Reverse Metabolic Damage & Adrenal Fatigue

 You’ve hit a grove in the gym, you’re smashing personal records and noticing your body composition improving then it starts to rear its ugly head.
 At first, it’s no big deal, you notice little changes, maybe it takes you longer to fully wake up in the morning despite a good night’s sleep or maybe you start noticing more joint pain.
 You’re a focused athlete, however, and you push through not realizing that you’re putting yourself in a deeper hole.
+This is the beginning of metabolic damage and adrenal fatigue.

 Slowly you start noticing that you seem to be taking longer to recover from workout to workout, you seem to need a pot of coffee to get your day started or minor things set you off in your seemingly always anxious state.
+If you want to repair your metabolic damage, you’re going to have to relax.

 Dizziness when standing from a seated or lying position